aliscott/aws-prices-graphql/README.md

 ## Example requests

-Get all t3.micro prices in US East:
+Get all t3.micro prices in US East, this returns 37 results.

 ```graphql
 query {